wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ Listen, Attend and Spell (LAS).md

 Reminder: This code is an example and might require additional modifications based on the specific problem and dataset.

+## Resources

+a.
+The original LAS paper, "Listen, Attend and Spell" by Chan et al., provides a detailed insight into the model's architecture and training methodology. (https://arxiv.org/abs/1508.01211)
+b.
+TensorFlow's official Github repository containing an implementation of the LAS model using TensorFlow and Python. (https://github.com/tensorflow/models/tree/master/research/lm_commonsense)
+c.
+A Medium tutorial by Harshvardhan Gupta that explains the LAS model and helps implement it using Python and TensorFlow. (https://towardsdatascience.com/listen-attend-and-spell-an-all-in-one-speech-recognition-model-from-google-research-to-end-your-334d14a774ca)

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]